spellshift/realm/docs/_docs/user-guide/eldritch.md

 `sys.get_reg(reghive: str, regpath: str) -> Dict`

-The <b>sys.get_reg</b> method returns the registy values at requested reqgistry path.
+The <b>sys.get_reg</b> method returns the registry values at the requested registry path.
 An example is below:

 ```python